Your Health Comes First

 That was the day when I decided to take control of my life and to start the healing process.
-Today I understand that the cancer was blessing for me and that I wouldn’t be the person I am today if it hadn’t been part of my life.
+Today I understand that the cancer was a blessing for me and that I wouldn’t be the person I am today if it hadn’t been a part of my life.

 Every other man and one-in-three women will face cancer in his or her lifetime.
 And I’m not even talking about the other diseases arising around the world.